30325 - INTRODUCTION TO ECONOMICS (MODULE I - MICROECONOMICS)

 - Exercises (exercises, database, software etc.)

 The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of Problem Sets assigned to students throughout the course.
 Those exercises allow students to apply the analytical tools illustrated during the course.
+Moreover, this course uses interactive game and experiment-based learning: students experience first-hand the economic principles, the decision-making environments and the markets we discuss in class.
+In order to do so, we use an innovative online platform called MobLab.

 |Continuous assessment||Partial exams||General exam|